It’s that time of year again. Back to School shopping can be stressful and expensive, especially if you’re shopping for multiple kids.

 Don’t go cheap on a backpack unless you are ok with replacing it within the same school year.
 LL Bean and Jansport both have lifetime guarantees on their backpacks.

-7. Print the School Supply List and keep it with you
+7. Print the School Supply List and Keep it With You

-Most stores will have a few items that are underpriced but you can quickly loose that savings with other overpriced items.
+Most stores will have a few underpriced items, but you can quickly lose those savings by purchasing other overpriced items.

 Check the store’s website for details first, but this could come in handy if you have a sales ad and want to reduce trips.

-11. Use apps for pricing and discounts
+11. Use Apps for Pricing and Discounts

 12. Earn Cashback for Online Purchases

-Earn 100% commission for every qualifying purchase TopCashback
+Earn 100% commission for every qualifying purchase TopCashback.